OS Maps App FAQ - Android

 - Why do I need to subscribe?

 - What happens if I buy a subscriptions through the app and the mapshop?

 - What happens if I change phone while I have an active subscription?

-- I have brought a subscription - why can't I see the routes i have created on web on my mobile? (or vice versa)
+- I have bought a subscription - why can't I see the routes i have created on web on my mobile? (or vice versa)